usnistgov/ndn-dpdk/iface/mockface/README.md

 Test code is responsible for freeing these packets.

 FaceId of MockFace is randomly assigned from the range 0x0001-0x0FFF.
-LocalUri and RemoteUri are both "mock://".
+LocalUri and RemoteUri are both "mock:".

 MockFace's send path is not thread safe.